Meet the Hoomans

 Bridie continues to dedicate her personal time to animal-based volunteer work to this day, and when she is not caring for the residents of Edgar’s Mission, you will find her assisting cats and dogs in need.

-Daniel loves to take tours of the sanctuary to connect people with the individuals who live at Edgar’s Mission through sharing their stories, as well as advocating for these animals in the information and philosophy shared promoting a kinder world as the new Edgar’s Mission Visitor Experience Officer.
+Daniel loves to take tours of the sanctuary to connect people with the individuals who live at Edgar’s Mission through sharing their stories, as well as advocating for these animals in the information and philosophy shared promoting a kinder world.

 Vet Nurse RubyVet Nurse and Tour Guide